 8. Calculation of the inner angles of the triangle - basic use of sine function

-9. InradiusAn incircle of a triangle is a circle which is tangent to each side.
+9. InradiusAn incircle of a triangle is a tangent circle to each side.
 An incircle center is called an incenter and has a radius named inradius.
 All triangles have an incenter, and it always lies inside the triangle.
 The incenter is the intersection of the three-angle bisectors.
 The product of the inradius and semiperimeter (half the perimeter) of a triangle is its area.

 Calculate another triangle